Miguel (singer): 2024–present: Caos

-In March 2025, he featured on the track "Sweet Dreams" by J-Hope of BTS.
+In November 2024, Miguel released the first single from his album, "Always Time".
+Later, in March 2025, he featured on the track "Sweet Dreams" by J-Hope of BTS.
+Throughout September and October of 2025, he released 4 more singles, before releasing the album Caos on October 23.

 Artistry

-Miguel identifies himself as part of the new wave of R&B artists that include Frank Ocean, The Weeknd and Elle Varner.
+Miguel identifies himself as part of the new wave of R&B artists that include Frank Ocean, the Weeknd and Elle Varner.
 About.com editor Mark Edward Nero characterizes his music as "eclectic, artsy R&B-pop".
-Miguel cites musicians Prince, David Bowie, Jimi Hendrix, Freddie Mercury, Phil Collins, Donny Hathaway, The Notorious B.I.G., Kanye West, Saul Williams, Queen, Usher and Pharrell Williams as influences in addition to expressing his admiration for Stevie Wonder, John Lennon and Diane Warren.
+Miguel cites musicians Prince, David Bowie, Jimi Hendrix, Freddie Mercury, Phil Collins, Donny Hathaway, the Notorious B.I.G., Kanye West, Saul Williams, Queen, Usher and Pharrell Williams as influences in addition to expressing his admiration for Stevie Wonder, John Lennon and Diane Warren.
 Miguel revealed his desire to have worked with James Brown, whom he considers the "last innovator for me when it comes to soul".
 In addition to singing, Miguel also plays the guitar.
-Miguel has also shown off his dancing ability in multiple music videos and performances like “Told You So”.
+Miguel has also shown off his dancing ability in multiple music videos and performances like "Told You So".

 Miguel incorporates R&B, funk, hip hop, rock and electronic styles into his music.
 Miguel described his sound as "nostalgic in a sense that it's familiar ... it's shocking, edgy, energizing".
 In an interview with Paper magazine, he regarded his music as "fly, funkadelic, intergalactic-hip-hop-meets-sexy-orgasmic crazy, dope shit".
 Miguel is often compared to Babyface and Prince.
-His vocals are influenced by classic rock bands such as The Beatles, Queen, The Police and Def Leppard.
+His vocals are influenced by classic rock bands such as the Beatles, Queen, the Police and Def Leppard.
 Brian McManus of The Village Voice writes that "Marvin Gaye, Prince, and (his comparison) Van Morrison all linger in his voice."
 In LA Weekly Salaam Remi states: "Miguel is letting his art rule his whole flow, and that's the best place for an artist to be.
 To me he kind of feels like Prince, where he's doing this eclectic blend but still coming back to focused songs."
 Speaking in 2021, media personality and culture critic Charlamagne tha God called Miguel "the greatest R&B singer of the past decade", adding that, "There's a lot of other brothers and sisters doing they thing man, but I'm just talkin' 'bout when it comes to like, that old OG traditional R&B that I love, you know.
 Jodeci type sh*t and you know, Dru Hill, Guy, 'Piece of My Love.'
 That soulful mmm!
 It's always been Miguel for me."